sourcehut-mirrors/chawan/doc/urimethodmap.md

 Then, you could open the translation of any word using `tl:word`.

 Note however that Chawan has a more powerful facility for substitution shorthands like this in the form of omni-rules.
-So if you want to redirect to an on-line dictionary site with tl:word instead of providing a local CGI interface, it is probably easier to just use omni-rules instead of urimethodmap + local CGI redirection.
+So if you want to redirect to an online dictionary site with tl:word instead of providing a local CGI interface, it is easier to just use omni-rules instead of urimethodmap + local CGI redirection.

-Rule of thumb: if you find yourself writing local CGI scripts that just send a `Location:` header, maybe consider just using an omni-rule.

 <!-- MANON